davidgasquez/handbook/Blogging.md

   3. An anecdote from your own work that provides rich texture and context for what you do.
   4. Some open questions that invite people to discuss.
 - [Keep making your post more opinionated until it reflects your true beliefs](https://twitter.com/HamelHusain/status/1751995737095709164).
 Don't hedge.
 People want to hear what you think!
+- The title gets read way more than the rest, so make it count.